Nortories/Resume/README.md

 # Joshua Sooaemalelagi's Resumes

 Welcome to my resumes repository!
-Here, you'll find my resume.
+Here, you'll find my resume in case that wasnt clear...

 ## About Me